asciamanna/asciamanna.github.io/_drafts/developer-interviews.md

 ### Technical Questions

 Technical questions in an interview, for a lot of companies, are a part of the interview process that they never question.
 They think it's absurd to suggest not asking technical questions in an interview.
 Given the limited amount of time you have with a candidate, every question asked should be intentional and you should know exactly what information you are trying to learn about the candidate by asking it.
-I've found that technical questions are great for ruling out candidates who can't program or if you are hiring for a very targeted technical role that requires specific skills.
-Otherwise, they should be kept to a minimum.
-When you ask for whiteboard solutions to Fizzbuzz or a doubly linked list implementation it will tell you something about the candidate.
+I've found that specific technical questions and algorithms may be useful for roles that require a very targeted, specific technical skill.
+Otherwise, they should be avoided.
+When you ask for whiteboard solutions to bubblesort or a doubly linked list implementation it will tell you something about the candidate.
 But it won't give you insight into how the developer will perform on your team.
-There may be other things you can do that will make these types questions irrelevant.
+Very skilled, valuable developers often struggle at the whiteboard recounting specific algorithms when the pressure is on in an interview setting.
+A developer can't memorize every algorithm, nor should they since they can easily look up a reference implementation when they need it.
+There are other things you can do that will make these types questions irrelevant.

 ### Conversations